gflohr/qgoda-site/en/news/first-alpha-release.md

 category: Releases
 tags: Release Alpha-Release News
 ---
-The first alpha release of Qgoda is now available at [github](https://github.com/gflohr/qgoda/releases).
+The first alpha release of Qgoda is now available for download at [github](https://github.com/gflohr/qgoda/releases).
+Although being an alpha version, it is mostly functional.

 Two major features are not yet fully implemented: